-All learning assistants are hourly employees with a current top wage of $9.83 per hour.
-As you'll read below, some of the assistants have worked in the studio over ten years.
-Each of them has written a paragraph or two about themselves, presented below in order of experience (most to least studio experience):
+All learning assistants are hourly employees with a current top wage of $10.13 per hour.
+As you'll read below, some of the assistants have worked in the studio over 15 years.
+Each of them has written a brief statements about themselves, presented below in order of experience (from most to least studio experience):

-I started working in The Writing & Learning Studio in January, 1995.
-During my high school years and college education at the University of Washington, I always took great pleasure in helping students with reading, writing and math.
-Over the last 25 years I have enjoyed volunteer hosting international students and encouraging them in learning English.
-The wide variety of elective classes I have taken and my many years of experience in The Writing & Learning Studio enable me to coach students with writing in different disciplines.
+I was delighted to start working in The Writing & Learning Studio in January, 1995.
+During my high school years and college education at the University of Washington, I always took great pleasure in helping students with reading, writing, and math.
+Now, with the wide variety of classes I have taken and my many years of experience in The Writing & Learning Studio, I'm able to coach students writing in different disciplines.
+Over the last 32 years I have also enjoyed volunteer hosting international students and encouraging them in learning English.

-Since graduating from the UW in 1991, with a Bachelor of Sciences degree in mathematics and a minor in English, I have continued to thoroughly enjoy assisting students to build a strong foundation for education and improve their skills for more extensive learning in the future.
+Since graduating from the UW in 1991 with a Bachelor of Sciences degree in mathematics and a minor in English, I have continued to thoroughly enjoy assisting students to build a strong foundation for education and improve their skills for lifelong learning.
 Reading and writing can be fun, as well as tremendously important life skills.
 In addition to my work helping students improve their writing, my hobbies include writing fiction and solving math puzzles and logic problems.
 I also like to keep up with my many student guests who have returned to their home countries, including Russia, England, Japan, and China.
 At home I love playing with my 85-pound dog, Max.

-My work as a Learning Assistant here at The Writing and Learning Studio is the most rewarding, inspiring job I've ever had.
+My work as a learning assistant here at The Writing & Learning Studio is the most rewarding, inspiring job I've ever had.
 Not only do I get to support student learning at all levels, but I have the opportunity to facilitate students' expression of their unique ideas, stories, and perspectives.
 As a lover of literature and language, I feel excited and honored to participate in others' first steps in these academic subjects.

 Hi!
 My name is Leslie Jordan, and I am happy to now be a part of The Writing and Learning Studio, which I joined in January 2011.
-Tutoring is one of my favorite forms of work.
-It allows me to combine several of my interests"”education, literature, cultures and psychology.
+Tutoring is one of my favorite jobs.
+It allows me to combine several of my interests: education, literature, cultures, and psychology.

-After working a long stint as a legal assistant, a job that used my English skills extensively, I decided to change careers and started taking classes toward that end at Shoreline Community College.
-While here I have also enjoyed working part-time as a tutor through another program on campus and assisting in the Community Integration Program.
+After working as a legal assistant, a job that used my English skills extensively, I decided to change careers and started taking classes toward that end at Shoreline Community College.
+While here I have enjoyed working part-time as a tutor and assisting in the Community Integration and Employment Program.

 Hi!
-I'm Eliza and I'm happy to be working here in the studio since fall 2012.
+I'm Eliza and I've been happy to be working here in the studio since fall 2012.
 It is fascinating to meet so many interesting people from so many different backgrounds!
 I am a fourth-generation Washingtonian.
 I have lived in Seattle for most of my life, although I did spend three months in a Taiwanese elementary school in fourth grade.
 (I still remember how to say "Don't hit little sister!" in Mandarin.)
 I went as far away as I could for college--all the way to Florida!
 I loved the exotic birds and vegetation, the bizarre insects, and the tropical nights but returned home to our beautiful rain.
-I now live 15 blocks from my childhood home in one direction and 15 blocks from my parents' childhood homes in the other.

-Along with a BA in English Literature, I have a BFA in Painting and an MA in Art History.
-I have been an artist and illustrator, curator, art critic, and editor.
-(I'm also a mom!)
-I have had 15 minutes of fame for a series of funny postcards about slugs, moss, the Emerald City, and other aspects of life in the Pacific Northwest.
-In the 90's I ran and edited a non-profit regional art magazine.
-For the last several years I have taught art history, most recently to the honors students at Seattle University.
-Lately I have been singing and writing music--and, beginning in fall 2012, tutoring at Shoreline Community College!
+Along with a B.A. in English Literature, I have a Bachelor or Fine Arts in Painting and a Master or Arts in Art History.
+I have been an artist and illustrator, curator, art critic, and editor--and also a mom.
+I had 15 minutes of fame in the 80's for a series of funny postcards about slugs, moss, the Emerald City, and other aspects of life in the Pacific Northwest.
+In the 90's I ran a non-profit organization and edited its regional art magazine.
+I also taught art history for several years, most recently at Seattle University.
+Lately I am happy to be singing and writing music--and tutoring at Shoreline Community College!

 I came to The Writing & Learning Studio in the fall of 2012 after many years of writing and editing work.
 I was a reporter for four daily newspapers, including the Seattle Post-Intelligencer, and also wrote for two websites.
 I was helped along the way by good examples, great leadership, and by people who provided good help.
 My father sparked my interest in writing when he bought an antique portable typewriter and let me use it.
 My fifth-grade teacher gave me time to write and circulate a small school newspaper.
 Later I learned to appreciate reading and great literature in a large college survey class, where the professor added small discussion groups to help students analyze and better understand what they read.